City Hall Park Northeast Plaza Renovation

 At the very beginning of colonization, the Lenape co-existed cooperatively with early settlers in the New Amsterdam village and in the nearby forest, including engaging in trade with the profit-seeking Dutch West India Company.

 The sale of Manhattan island by the Lenape to the Dutch, a transaction with no evidence, is a profound cultural misunderstanding that continues today.
 In the first 40 years of colonization, historical documents report the genocide of 90% of the Lenape Nation population, as well as clear-cutting their villages, growing fields and forest habitat, then forced removal of the surviving Lenape to distant reservations by the early U.S. government.
+Historically, albeit with unused, more peaceful alternatives to the same end, the devastating eradication of the Lenape people and culture from this land locally and regionally allowed the European colonists to first build the center of the city’s and nation’s democacy in this place.

 It will specifically partially remedy omission in CHP’s NYC historical Time Wheel.
 It is a travesty that the NYC history written in stone in our civic center begins with the Dutch, ignoring the first people here, short of a reference to Broadway’s origins as a Lenape trail!
+Thousands of years of Lenape here preceding Dutch arrival determines that City Hall Park’s Time Wheel slice of the history of this place starting in 1625 would indeed be very, very narrow compared to the thousands of prior years of Lenape history.

 This project has potential to make a profoundly positive, enriching, lasting, direct impact on the contemporary Lenape people, which sustains and nurtures their community traditions and identity, on our neighborhood, and on many of the thousands who will pass through the Plaza daily!